Compassionate leave: definition and rules in the UK

 - Handling family loss.

-Therefore, having a compassionate leave policy is critical if you want your employees to successfully get through tough times.
+Therefore, having a policy is critical if you want your employees to successfully get through tough times.

 Compassionate leave and the law